chinmaymk/angular-cog/README.md

 	CogConfigProvider.rootUrl = {url}; //""
 	//log function to call after every request, could be used for tracing CogConfigProvider.log = {function}; //angular.noop;
-	//angular-cog can show a nice spinner on page if you want, refer spinner section for more CogConfigProvider.imagePath = {path to spinner}; //"spinner.gif";
 	//this will be called if request returns with error CogConfigProvider.error = {function}; //angular.noop;
 	//this will be called if request returns with success